FurqanHun/dbms-labmanual/README.md

 <h1 style="text-align: center;">Lab Tasks DBMS - MySQL</h1>

+Following are the quries i used in lab manual tasks, i have also included some additional queries that i didn't do in the lab manual but are relevant to the topic.

 # Table Of Content
 - [Lab 01 - Implementation of DDL commands](#lab-01)
 - [Lab 02 - Implementation of DML commands](#lab-02)